 Booming Blade is probably the better choice for a D&D 5e melee Rogue build.
 You can hit an enemy, deal Booming Blade’s extra damage on top of Sneak Attack, Cunning Action disengage, and leave them with the choice of standing around uselessly or taking extra damage.

 There are other perks.
 The Elf race gives a Rogue proficiency in Longbows as a high-damage backup weapon that some may prefer to the Light Crossbow.
-Keen Senses also gives free proficiency in Perception, something ideal for any D&D 5e rogue.
+Keen Senses also gives free proficiency in Perception, something ideal for any D&D 5e Rogue build.

-The Arcane Trickster subclass prevents the High Elf from being among the best Rogue races in D&D 5e due to its free choice of Wizard cantrips.
-Likewise, similar can be gotten from feats or even multiclassing.
+High Elf is a less obvious choice as the best D&D 5e Rogue race for Arcane Tricksters specifically, due to that subclass’s free choice of Wizard cantrips.
+Likewise, this benefit can be obtained from feats or multiclassing.

 At the same time, High Elf excels as a race for the D&D 5e Rogue for the low opportunity cost of Booming Blade on top of its other benefits.